Erls-Corporation/html5-storage/README.md

 Features
 --------
-- Detected and plan for non-supported localStorage browers.
+- Detect and plan for non-supported localStorage browers.
 - Store and load objects from localStorage.
 - Catches localStorage errors to allow for cleaner code.
 - No javascript library dependencies.